maxloopinmok/weekly-report/31 - 2024 Monday March 4 to Sunday March 10.md

 - I watched the news on Channel 5.
 - I briefly read parts of Monday's Straits Times and Business Times, and compiled them.

-### Tuesday (Mar 5) (non bowels moving day, slept after 1am)
+### Tuesday (Mar 5) (non bowels moving day, slept after 2am)
-- 5pm to 6pm - UE Square, 83 Clemenceau Ave, #10-04, Level 10, West Wing, Singapore 239920
+- I read the book "The Great Career Paradox" until Chapter 9: "Self-Assessment".
+- I tried to access the NTULearn portal, but failed.
+- I briefly read parts of Monday's Straits Times and Business Times, and compiled them.
+- I watched the news on Channel 5.
+- I briefly read parts of these:
+    - motorised electric wheelchairs and rollators websites
+    - MIT Technology Review

 ### Wednesday (Mar 6) (bowels moving day, slept after 1am)
 - Wednesday 6 March 2024 3pm Go with father to CGH for dementia appointment